-FMVSS 209 stipulates that all seat belt components must meet standards based on three aspects: Strength, Performance, and Durability.
+FMVSS 209 stipulates that all seat belt components must meet standards based on three aspects: STRENGTH, PERFORMANCE, DURABILITY.

-Tensile testing measure the STRENGTH of the seat belt components.
-The Tensile machine (right image) works by applying tension to the seat belt components to the point of failure.
+Tensile testing measure the strength of the seat belt components.
+The Tensile machine works by applying tension to the seat belt components to the point of failure.
 This test helps to predict how the seat belt will react under strenuous forces.

-PERFORMANCE of the seat belt is defined as how a seat belt performs when in use.
+Performance of the seat belt is defined as how a seat belt performs when in use.
 Components used in the assembly of the seat belt must be tested to ensure they perform correctly.
-A Tilt Lock Machine (left image) is used to test the adjuster locking bar in adjustable seat belts.
+A Tilt Lock Machine is used to test the adjuster locking bar in adjustable seat belts.
 The machine provides a digital readout indicating the proper specifications for proper locking of the adjuster.

-The second durability test is conducted using a Performance Cycle Tester (right image).
+The second durability test is conducted using a Performance Cycle Tester.
 This machine will test the seat belt components over and over again to determine the life of the product.
 Each retractor will endure 50,000 cycles, ensuring the durability of our seat belt components.

-Finally, our seat belts must undergo the Webbing Abrasion Test (left image).
+Finally, our seat belts must undergo the Webbing Abrasion Test.
 Webbing abrasion testing ensures the durability of the webbing material.
 This test is performed before and after simulated use.
-The test includes scraping the webbing over course material for over 2,500 cycles and then testing for any decrease in strength.
+The test scrapes the webbing over course material for over 2,500 cycles and then tests for any decrease in strength.